sidpalas/devops-directive-website/content/posts/2020/04/password-protected-website/index.md

             python3 -m pip install -r requirements.txt
 ```

-The `google/cloud-sdk:slim` container image we are using is based on debian, so we can install Sphinx and its dependencies by first installing `pip` with `apt` and then using `pip` to install the `requirements.txt` file.
+The `google/cloud-sdk:slim` container image we are using is based on Debian, so we can install Sphinx and its dependencies by first installing `pip` with `apt` and then using `pip` to install the `requirements.txt` file.

 #### 3) Make Docs